jmmshn/bf_auger/README.md

-# Brutef-force Auger Calculations (Beta)
+# Brute-force Auger Calculations (Beta)

 While I have tried to make the code more user friendly, this code is still very much a Kludge.
-If you have any touble getting things to work, or if you have any questions, do not hesitate to ask.
+If you have any touble getting things to work, or if you have any questions, do not hesitate to message me on github.

 ## Direct Auger recombination